-What happens is that if you eat grapefruit when you take these medications, your body may fail to break down the medications effectively.
+If you eat grapefruit when you take these medications, your body may fail to break down the medications effectively.
 This can lead to an overdose or other adverse side effects.

-Here are some of the medications that may interact with grapefruit and grapefruit juice.
+Here are some of the medications that may interact with grapefruit and grapefruit juice:

 - Calcium channel blockers

 Be sure to consult with your doctor before you eat grapefruit or drink grapefruit juice if you are taking any of these medications.